Find The Best Energy Plan

 Market contracts, available in the many deregulated energy markets throughout Australia allow consumers the greatest level of choice and flexibility, whereas Standing Contracts, offered in Regulated markets are generally much more rigid with less room for negotiation in pricing or contract terms.

 There are advantages and disadvantages to either type of contract and these differences should be carefully considered.
 Market contracts, due to the competitive nature of deregulated markets, may be cheaper, with sign on incentives and pay on time discounts but may mean that consumers are locked into a particular provider and required to pay exit fees to change.
 Standing contracts may be more expensive in some areas but offer pricing certainty through government imposed price caps.

 Discounts, Incentives and Promotions

 In the deregulated markets, energy retailers often offer significant discounts, incentives and promotions.
 This may come in the form of pay of time discounts or limited time promotional rates.
+For example, you may be eligible for a seniors discount.
 The important thing to remember is that these vary significantly between providers and may change regularly.
 The best way to make sure you are taking advantage of the most competitive promotions is to regularly review and switch your energy provider if you find a better deal.